backdrop-contrib/content_moderation/README.txt

 revision.
 The current revision will always be the revision displayed in the node editing form when a user goes to edit a piece of content.

-In Drupal core, publishing a node makes the current revision visible to site visitors (in a typical configuration).
+In Backdrop core, publishing a node makes the current revision visible to site visitors (in a typical configuration).
 Once a node is published, its current revision is always the published version.
 Workbench Moderation changes this; it allows you to use an older revision of a node as the published version, while